riinbre-bioinfo/Analysis-of-Biomedical-Data-for-Biomarker-Discovery/README.md

 A virtual machine is exactly what it sounds like.
 When creating a VM, we are allocating computing resources into a contained environment where we can perform whatever task we need to do.
 In GCP, we can either create VM's manually through Compute Engine or we can create them automatically through other processes.
 We will now create a new VM for our modules through Vertex AI.

-Use the following <a href="https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/vertexai.md">instructions</a> to set up your VM in VertexAI.
+Use the following [instructions](https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/vertexai.md) to set up your VM in VertexAI.
 Our notebooks include a notebook that uses R code, so make sure you are using the 'R' framework (R 4.2 at the time of this writing).
-You can then choose a name for your virtual machine (within GCP's naming rules) and preferably choose a server location closest to you (we recommend us-central-iowa).
+You can then choose a name for your virtual machine (within GCP's naming rules) and preferably choose a server location closest to you.
 Ignore the advanced options for now, and a default virtual machine will be created.
 A default machine has 4 vCPUS and 15GB RAM.

 Creating a machine may take a few minutes to finish.